Edmund Hart Turpin: Use outside the Catholic Apostolic Church

 It is known that The Book of Psalms, Pointed in Accordance with the Twelve Ancient Tones has been used in the Church of Scotland.
 More specifically, it has been drawn upon for the small selection of Gregorian settings which forms the appendix to The Scottish Psalter, 1929 (Prose).
-In 1935 it is recommended in the pamphlet published by the Committee on Public Worhsip and Aids to Devotion of the Church of Scotland: A Course of Reading for the Church Organist.
+In 1935 it is recommended in the pamphlet published by the Committee on Public Worship and Aids to Devotion of the Church of Scotland: A Course of Reading for the Church Organist.

 Henry Wiseman states in 1967 about "The Book of Psalms, pointed in accordance with the Twelve Ancient Tones" that it is the best adaptation of Gregorian tones to the words of the Bible translation of the Psalms he knows.
 The system of pointing is easy to follow by anyone who has ’'Words'’ in his heart.
 The notation of the plain-song is simple to any good solfa-ist.
 The harmonisation, if an organ accompaniment should be desired, can be founded on a rudimentary knowledge of a few simple chords which, later, can be eked out by the study of some of the numerous works on the harmonisation of plain-song.

 Only some hymns of Edward Wilton Eddis published in the Hymns for the Uses of the Churches are found in other hymnbooks: